 They’re not just music contracts being inked in these parts.

-And while it may be known as the country music capital of the world, Nashville also is home to two award-winning convention centers—the Gaylord Opry Hotel and Convention Center
+While it may be known as the country music capital of the world, Nashville also is home to two award-winning convention centers—the Gaylord Opry Hotel and Convention Center (operated by Marriott) and the Nashville Convention Center.

 Where to lay your head at night

 Here’s a little secret about Nashville: With more visitors flocking to the city than hotels can accommodate, occasionally there are room shortages that jack up the rate.
-However, relief is on the way with new hotel construction and an additional 2,000 rooms coming by the end of 2017, according to a Travel + Leisure report.
+However, relief’s on the way with new hotel construction and an additional 2,000 rooms, according to a Travel + Leisure report.

 Members of the Sheraton Club can enjoy free access to its private Club Lounge, an upscale space with complimentary breakfast and afternoon hors d’oeuvres as well as access to a copier, fax, printer, and free office supplies.